-I am broadly interested in demography, fertility, family sociology, and gender.
+I am broadly interested in social demography, fertility, family, gender, and reproductive justice.

 My MA thesis project focuses on fertility preferences and the flexibility of young people in Mainland China.
 My current projects focus on fertility, contraception, and abortion in China and Sub-Saharan Africa.